UsabilitySoft/blank-running-React-Native-with-TypeScript-instructions/README.md

 `mkdir NEW_APP_NAME_TEMP`

-Copy the content from https://github.com/react-native-community/react-native-template-typescript/tree/master/template into "NEW_APP_NAME_TEMP" - I cloned the source repo into another folder first.
+Copy the content from https://github.com/react-native-community/react-native-template-typescript/tree/master/template into "NEW_APP_NAME_TEMP" - I cloned the source repo into another folder and copied from there.

 `Rename folder "NEW_APP_NAME" to "NEW_APP_NAME_OLD"`
 `Rename folder "NEW_APP_NAME_TEMP" to "NEW_APP_NAME"`